 Finally, take steps to make the exterior of your home as long-lasting and maintenance-free as possible.
 Next time your shingles need replacing, consider a lifetime-guaranteed steel roof instead of the standard 15-year shingles.
 The cost is higher upfront but your roof will be attractive and free of leaks forever.

 Energy-efficient windows and doors are another investment that pays off over the long term, through lower energy bills.
 New windows are usually easier to clean, too, saving you the cost of hiring pros to do the job in later years.

 When it comes to the siding itself, forego high-maintenance options like cedar siding that needs regular cleaning, inspection and refinishing every 5 years or so, or fade-prone aluminum siding that will need painting to stay looking fresh.
 Opt instead for a long-lasting solution like fiber cement.

 Fiber cement can be manufactured for a custom look for your home — even that sought-after wood look without the risk of infestation or rot — and will last up to 50 years, making it an economical choice for the life of your home.

 Not all of the suggestions on how to build a forever home need to be implemented right away.
 The important part is to keep your future plans in mind when making necessary upgrades to your house; it will go a long way to preparing your home for your later years.

-By accomplishing some of these changes early on, you can rest assured you’re ready whether it’s mom coming to stay or you choosing to age-in-place in the comfort and familiarity of your own home.
+By accomplishing some of these changes early on, you can rest assured you’re ready whether it’s mom coming to stay or you choosing to age-in-place, with or without the help of a caregiver, in the comfort and familiarity of your own home.